amliuyong/istio-fleetman/README.md

 kind: DestinationRule       # Defining which pods should be part of each subset
 apiVersion: networking.istio.io/v1alpha3
 metadata:
-  name: grouping-rules-for-our-photograph-canary-release # This can be anything you like.
+  name: fleetman-staff-service-canary-release # This can be anything you like.
   namespace: default
 spec:
   host: fleetman-staff-service # Service